rodriggj/saleforce_dev/readme.md

 2. In the `Setup` screen, use the `Search` filter and query for `App Manager`.
 Click `New Lightning App` and advance through the wizard.
 You **Do Not** need to add any _Navigation Items_.
 Also, when presented with the option to add _User Profiles_ you **Only Need** `System Administrator` role for now.

 3. Now that you've created the _Application_, you will now need to add _Pages_ to the application.
 By default your application will not have any.
+To do this go back to _Setup_ and in the Search bar type `Lightning App Builder`

+4. Navigate through the wizard.